LSU men's basketball drops last road game 95-64 to No. 19 Kentucky

 Trending News

-The Tigers play No. 22 Texas A&M at home March 8 at 3 p.m.
+The Tigers end the regular season against No. 22 Texas A&M at home this Saturday, March 8 at 3 p.m.